This week’s blog, Green Home Building Ideas, is guest written by T-Square Properties.

 One such environment-friendly option is linoleum.
 Linoleum is not only eco-friendly and durable but can also be beautiful.
 It has a long average lifespan ranging from 25 - 40 years.
 What’s more, it can be completely recycled at the end of life.

 Ever wondered where old newspapers and blue jeans go?
 Well, your answer could be as close as your walls.
 There are many benefits of using recycled materials.
 For one, recycled materials are often cheaper than raw or fresh materials.

 Total-fill insulation, for instance, performs much better than first-use insulation.
 This will enable you to save money over time.
 Soybean, wood pulp, wool, and cotton byproducts are a few of the materials you may find as a roll-on or spray-in insulation.

 There are also many other recycled materials that you can use for green home building.
 Good examples include aluminum, recycled glass, and even soda cans.
 You may also want to discuss the possibility of using recycled plastic/wood composite or recycled steel with your builder.

 You need a substantial initial investment when it comes to geothermal power.
 However, once you have it, the energy you get is almost limitless.
 With geothermal energy, the earth itself becomes your heat sink.

 Think of geothermal cooling and heating as a way to move heat rather than create it via combustion.
-Geothermal heating/cooling, also referred to as ground source heating, uses the dirt under you house to heat and cool; no electricity is generated.
+Geothermal heating/cooling also referred to as ground source heating, uses the dirt under your house to heat and cool; no electricity is generated.